 Creatives are designers, right?
 Wrong.

-What does it mean to be creative actually?
+What does it actually mean to be creative?
 According to Google, being “creative” is…

 Relating to or involving the imagination or original ideas, especially in the production of an artistic work.

 So let’s break that down a little further, “involving imagination or … ideas.”
 Well, I’ve had those and so have you.
-Think back when you were a kid running around with nerf guns, Barbie dolls or hot wheels.
+Think back to when you were a kid running around with nerf guns, Barbie dolls, or hot wheels.
 You created your own world with toys using your imagination.
-We’re all imaginative at heart and as we get older that might fade a little bit, but it still means you’re creative.
+We’re all imaginative at heart and as we get older that might fade, but that creativity is still in you somewhere.

-…And, the rest of the definition, “especially…artistic work.”
-Okay, so that get’s more specific, but then one could argue the definition of artistic, which is…
+Let’s continue by dissecting, “especially…artistic work.”
+So, that gets more specific, but then one could argue the definition of “artistic”, which is…

 Having or revealing natural creative skill.

-We love the “best work” because clients need it, even if they don’t want it.
+We love the “best work” because clients need it.

 Creative content, by our definition, is a hard sell for clients.
 It’s likely a much longer format with repurposed elements in the form of presentations, graphics, and documents.
 This means, everything takes a lot more time to produce.
 The idea, however, is to deliver consistently at this level and draw more users into a website.
 One really great creative piece can do the work of 100 higher-churn pieces produced over 5 years.

 Thinking strategically and creatively elevates your game.
 This is why I wish more agencies would operate and think at this level.
 Work to the strengths of your people and in return, you’ll get the creativity, results, and team engagement that you’re looking for.